sjorsvanheuveln/bitcoin_testnet_node/README.md

       16  NODE_XTHIN  Never formally proposed (as a BIP), and discontinued.
 Was historically sporadically seen on the network.
       64  NODE_COMPACT_FILTERS  See BIP 0157
       1024  NODE_NETWORK_LIMITED  See BIP 0159

+2. FILTERED_BLOCKS return the amount of merkletrees back between your start block and the first block than contains your address.
+     - So basically I still don't know what is the significance of the bloomfilter.
+          * As I still get one transaction and the whole tree.
+          * I can imagine this works when you don't have the blockchain and want verification.
+          * I think I should receive more transactions.

 <br/>

 ### To do ###